thephpleague/csv/docs/9.0/connections/output.md

 public AbstractCsv::__toString(void): string
 ~~~

-Use the `echo` construct on the instantiated object or use the `__toString` method to show the CSV full content.
+Use the `echo` construct on the instantiated object or use the `__toString` method to return the CSV full content.

 ### Example